Mikhail Safonov (pilot): World War I service

 Safonov was appointed as a lieutenant on 10 July 1917.
 He was selected to command the Glagol Detachment on 14 July 1917.
 He scored his second aerial victory that day, this time using a Grigorovich M-15, even though the enemy plane was not seen to crash.
 At 1140 hours on 7 September, Safonov used Nieuport serial no. NR-1 in an attack on an enemy two-seater.
 He closed to 50 meters range, and fired a short burst for his third victory.
 On 25 October, Safonov was promoted to Senior Lieutenant and granted a short leave.
 He married Ludmila Tschebotarioff.
 Upon his return to duty, he was posted to command the 2nd Land Fighter Detachment at Kuivastoin.

 He scored two more aerial victories on successive days, 16 and 17 November 1917.
 However, the Russian Revolution ended his war then; Safonov was inactive until discharged from the military by the Bolsheviks in March 1918.
 As Russia was wracked by revolution, Finland declared its independence on 6 December 1917.
 Safonov was one of five Russian pilots approached by a cabal of Finnish activists; they offered 25,000 rubles and Finnish citizenship if the pilots would serve in General Mannerheim's air force.

 On 11 April 1918, the newly civilianised Safonov tucked his wife into a Nieuport 10 and took off to join the Finns.
 While flying reconnaissance flights in the Finnish Civil War, he used the nom de guerre Mikko Vuorenheimo.
-However, by Summer 1918, the distrustful Finns had not kept their bargain, so Safonov wangled the permits needed to transit German-occupied Russia and join the White Russians' Volunteer Army.
+However, by summer 1918, the distrustful Finns had not kept their bargain, so Safonov wangled the permits needed to transit German-occupied Russia and join the White Russians' Volunteer Army.

-Post World War I
+Post-World War I

 By 1919, Safonov was serving in the Volunteer Army of the White Russians' under General Anton Denikin.
 After their defeat, continuing his career as an itinerant pilot, Safonov and wife moved on to Persia and India; Safonov joined the Royal Air Force in the latter.
 After that, he ended up in China in 1924, organising aviation training for the Chinese Navy.
 In May 1924, while testing a flying boat over the Ming River, he was killed in a flying accident.
-Some years later, his widow and two orphans would resettle in the United States.
+Some years later, his widow and two orphans resettled in the United States.